 The strength of uWave in user-dependent gesture recognition makes it ideal for personalized gesture-based interaction.
 With uWave, users can create simple personal gestures for frequent interaction.
-Its simplicity, efficiency, and minimal hardware requirement (a single accelerometer) make uWave have the potential to enable personalized gesturebased interaction with a broad range of devices.
+Its simplicity, efficiency, and minimal hardware requirement (a single accelerometer) has the potential to enable personalized gesture-based interaction with a broad range of devices.

 The rest of the paper is organized as follows.
-We discuss related work in Section II and then present the technical details of uWave in Section III.
-We next describe a prototype implementation of uWave using the Wii remote in Section IV.
-We report an evaluation of uWave through a large database for a predefined gesture vocabulary of eight simple gestures in Section V. We present the application of uWave to gesture-based user authentication and interaction with mobile phones in Section VI.
-We discuss the limitations of uWave and acceleration-based gesture recognition in general in Section VII and conclude in Section VIII.
-Two prototypes of uWave based on a Wii remote and a mobile phone, respectively, has been demonstrated at ACM UIST in October 2008 [10].
-In this work, we present the technical details, system implementation, and applications of uWave.
+We discuss related work in Section 2 and then present the technical details of uWave in Section 3.
+We next describe a prototype implementation of uWave using the Wii remote in Section 4.
+We report an evaluation of uWave through a large database for a predefined gesture vocabulary of eight simple gestures in Section 5.
+We address the limitations of uWave and acceleration-based gesture recognition in general in Section 6 and conclude in Section 7.